 The idea is that if more cells are added to the supplement, there will be a greater likelihood that enough of that weaker probiotic will survive the journey from the mouth to the small and large intestines, where they will end up residing.

 The evidence shows that the more robust strains of good bacteria need much lower than 1 billion CFU to “set up shop” and then divide and multiply.
 (When the good bacteria are in your lower digestive system in the right conditions, they multiply and proliferate.
 This is what we want from a probiotic supplement.
 We want an effective fighter' that will repopulate the friendly bacteria colonies while seeking out and destroying pathogens).

 The good bacteria should be capable of adhering to the intestinal mucus.
-In this way, a barrier against pathogenic microorganisms colonization is created.
-Probiotic bacteria with high survival rate and GIT adhesion ability, such as Lactobacillus plantarum GLB18 and GLB3, are sufficiently effective in concentration of 1-9 billions of live cells.
+In this way, a barrier against pathogenic microorganism colonization is created.
+Probiotic bacteria with high survival rate and GIT adhesion ability, such as Lactobacillus plantarum GLB18 and GLB3, are sufficiently effective in concentration of 1-9 billion of live cells.
 Higher concentration would not be more effective, because of the probiotic capacity of the organism.